-The incumbent identifies and analyzes problems and renders legal opinions on complex legal questions including questions which implicate multiple areas of law for which there is often no clear legal precedent.
-The incumbent actively participates and contributes to the development of protocols and policies on all matters affecting HUD programs and administration within the field office's jurisdiction and exercises independent judgment and discretion in formulating responses to novel legal issues, often involving matters of first impression that involve substantial monetary sums.
+The incumbent identifies and analyzes problems and renders legal opinions on complex legal questions including questions which implicate multiple areas of law for which there is often no clear precedent.
+The incumbent actively participates in setting policy in all matters affecting HUD programs and administration in the regional office jurisdiction and exercises independent judgment and discretion in formulating responses to novel legal issues, often involving matters of first impression that involve substantial monetary sums.
 The legal advice provided often is precedent setting with program wide implications.
-The incumbent renders advice and recommendations to all levels of the organization, including the General Counsel, Assistant Secretaries, field managers and directors as appropriate.
+The incumbent renders advice and recommendations to all levels of the organization, including the General Counsel, Assistant Secretaries, regional and field managers and directors as appropriate.

-The incumbent personally attends to complex, sensitive and highly controversial legal problems that result from the implementation of the programs and activities of the Department.
-The incumbent functions as the Regional or field office's liaison to the U.S. Department of Justice, as well as liaison to other federal, state and local agencies.
-The incumbent works closely with counsel representing those federal, state and local agencies on cross-cutting issues impacting the Department and other governmental agencies both state and federal.
-The incumbent meets with representatives of those agencies, including the U.S. Attorney, Assistant U.S. Attorneys, Special Agents of the Federal Bureau of Investigation, Assistant States Attorneys General, attorneys representing other federal, state and local agencies, including public housing agencies, state finance agencies, and members of the private bar to develop useful solutions to challenges which cut across Departmental programs as well as those that impact outside agencies and entities, both state and federal.
+The incumbent personally attends to the most complex, sensitive, and controversial legal problems that arise incident to the activities of the Office.
+The incumbent functions as the office's liaison with the U.S. Department of Justice, meeting frequently with representatives of that agency, including the U.S. Attorney, Assistant U.S. Attorneys, Special Agents of the Federal Bureau of Investigation, Assistant States Attorneys General, attorneys representing other federal state and local agencies, including public housing agencies, state finance agencies, and members of the private bar to develop useful solutions to challenges which cut across Departmental programs as well as those that impact outside agencies and entities, both state and federal.

 The incumbent provides advice to program directors, managers and staff to ensure that the established policies, standards, and procedures pertaining to legal matters are appropriately carried out and performed.
-The legal support and advice provided often involve the HOCs and Hubs within the field office's area of operation that may expand to multiple states.
+The legal support and advice provided often involves the HOCs and Hubs within the Regional Office's area of operation that may expand to multiple states.

 The incumbent is responsible for advising on and ensuring that policies, procedures and regulations are consistent with the intent of the law and are administratively sound, efficient, and economical in operation.
-In developing the details of operations, the incumbent considers the needs, desires, and attitudes of administrators, state and local officials, industry representatives, the general public, or others who may be affected by new or revised programs.
+In developing the details of operations the incumbent considers the needs, desires, and attitudes of administrators, state and local officials, industry representatives, the general public, or others who may be affected by new or revised programs.
 In this capacity, the incumbent has the lead responsibility for, and serves as the staff expert on, all legal aspects pertaining to the operations of the office divisions and the programs they administer.

-The incumbent advises on the effect, application and interpretation of federal law in general, and specifically the laws and regulations of this Department, and other federal agencies, opinions of the Comptroller General of the United States, HUD's General Counsel, Office of Management and Budget, common law, administrative law, as well as other federal, state and local laws and regulations that are implicated in the administration and implementation of the Department's programs and activities.
+The incumbent advises on the effect, application and interpretation of federal law in general, and specifically the laws and regulations of this Department, and other federal agencies, opinions of the Comptroller General of the United States, HUD_is General Counsel, Office of Management and Budget, common law, administrative law, as well as other federal state and local laws and regulations that are implicated in the administration and implementation of the Department's programs and activities.
 The incumbent is responsible for identifying questions of legal import which require research, analysis and interpretation.
-The incumbent prepares opinions and memoranda outlining the facts and the applicable law with accompanying factual and legal analysis and provides legal opinions and recommendations.
-The incumbent is responsible for developing the material which, in effect, becomes the agency's justification for the implementation of the agency's programs and the positions and determinations made by the agency's officials at the field office and headquarters level.
+The incumbent prepares opinions and memoranda outlining the facts and the applicable law with accompanying analysis and recommendations.
+The incumbent is responsible for developing the material which, in effect, becomes the agency's justification for the implementation of the agency's programs and the positions and determination s made by the agency's officials at the regional, field, and headquarters level.